Hayat Ahmed

-Hayat Ahmed Mohammed (born 1982) is an Ethiopian model and beauty queen.
+Hayat Ahmed Mohammed (born 1982) is an Ethiopian model and beauty pageant titleholder.
 Her name in Arabic means "life."
-Hayat Ahmed was Ethiopia's first representative to any Miss World pageant.
+Hayat Ahmed was Ethiopia's first representative to Miss World pageant.
 At the time of the competition, she was a third-year student at the Unity University College pursuing a course in Information Management Systems.

-In the 2003 Miss World pageant with 100 contestants, Hayat made the semi-finals and the title "Continental Queen of Beauty - Africa."
+At Miss World 2003 pageant with 100 contestants, Hayat made the semi-finals and the title "Continental Queen of Beauty - Africa."
 The pageant took place in China and was seen by 1 billion people.

 Hayat currently focuses her time on promoting condoms and bringing HIV/AIDS awareness to other parts of the country.
-This has sparked outrage and claims of hypocrisy as she is a Muslim woman promoting Safe Sex in Ethiopia, a very culturally conservative country, by using very western-style seductive advertisements for condoms on billboards.
+This has sparked outrage and claims of hypocrisy as she is a Muslim woman promoting safe sex in Ethiopia, a very culturally conservative country, by using very western-style seductive advertisements for condoms on billboards.